Published: Feb, 21, 2023 | By: Apinia Rims

 But have you ever thought about what your experience in Thailand would be like if you could actually speak a little bit of Thai while you were here?

-With over a decade of teaching experience, I have taught Thai to students from more than 20 countries around the world.
+With over a decade of teaching experience, I have taught Thai to students from more than 20 countries worldwide.
 Wow, even typing that brings back memories from some remarkable moments in my life when I think of those students and where they came from.

 Asia | China, Hong Kong, Japan, Korea, Malaysia, India, Israel, Taiwan, Turkey, Vietnam |